 The Company's Employee Stock Purchase Plan ("ESPP") allows eligible employees to purchase shares of the Company's Class A common stock at a discount through payroll deductions of up to 15% of eligible compensation, subject to caps of \$25,000 in any calendar year and 2,500 shares on any purchase date.
 The ESPP provides for 24-month offering periods, generally beginning in November and May of each year, and each offering period consists of four six-month purchase periods.
 The initial offering period began on January 1, 2021 and will end in November 2022.
-During the three and six months ended June 30, 2021, fewer than 1 million shares of common stock were purchased under the ESPP for an aggregate amount of \$3 million.
+During the nine months ended September 30, 2021, fewer than 1 million shares of common stock were purchased under the ESPP for an aggregate amount of \$3 million.
+No shares of common stock were purchased under the ESPP during the three months ended September 30, 2021.

 On each purchase date, participating employees will purchase Class A common stock at a price per share equal to 85% of the lesser of the fair market value of the Company's Class A common stock on (i) the first trading day of the applicable offering period, or (ii) the last trading day of each purchase period in the applicable offering period.
 If the stock price of the Company's Class A common stock on any purchase date in an offering period is lower than the stock price on the enrollment date of that offering period, the offering period will immediately reset after the purchase of shares on such purchase date and automatically roll into a new offering period (ESPP reset).
-During the three and six months ended June 30, 2021, there was an ESPP reset that resulted in an additional expense of approximately \$7 million, which is being recognized over an offering period ending May 20, 2023.
+During the nine months ended September 30, 2021, there was an ESPP reset that resulted in an additional expense of approximately \$7 million, which is being recognized over an offering period ending May 20, 2023.